Flotomate/product_docs/source/patch-management/manage-patches.rst

    d.
 The Update category as provided by the Software Vendor.

    e.
 The Approval status of the Patch.
-It can be either Approved or
+It can be either Approved,Pending, Rejected or
       Not-Approved.
 You can choose the method of Approval from Approval settings in the Admin.